ihmwg/python-ihm/README.md

 This is a Python package to assist in handling [mmCIF](https://mmcif.wwpdb.org/) and [BinaryCIF](https://github.com/molstar/BinaryCIF) files compliant with the [integrative/hybrid modeling (IHM)](https://mmcif.wwpdb.org/dictionaries/mmcif_ihm_ext.dic/Index/) extension.
-It works with Python 2.7 or Python 3.
+It works with Python 3.6 or later.

 To handle non-integrative theoretical models (for example, homology models), see the [python-modelcif](https://github.com/ihmwg/python-modelcif) package